What does your browser reveal about you?

 It seems we’re both right.

-7. Gravatar Luke UNITED STATES Says:
+7. Luke UNITED STATES Mozilla Firefox Windows says:

-mrgreen Yeah.
+:mrgreen: Yeah.
 Don’t get me wrong, I think Lynx, Links and their derivatives are awesome for doing quick little things, or for testing stuff.

 For example, when I set up a web server at a new location I routinely use lynx on remote machines to see if the site is accessible from the outside.